cmacdonnacha/react-boilerplate/README.md

 ## Set up

-1. Click the `Use Template` button or `git clone my-app https://github.com/cmacdonnacha/react-boilerplate.git`
+1. Click the `Use this Template` button or `git clone my-app https://github.com/cmacdonnacha/react-boilerplate.git`
 2. `cd my-app`
 3. `npm install`
 4. That's it!
 See the **Available Commands** list below.